namtvit07/pushpop/README.md

 ##### Clone the Pushpop starter project

-[pushpop-starter](https://github.com/pushpop-project/pushpop-starter) is a template-style repository with a few key files to help you get up and running quickly.
+[pushpop-starter](https://github.com/pushpop-project/pushpop-starter) is a template that contains a few boilerplate files and an example job.

 Clone it to get started: